The Historic Name “Shenandoah”

 1875 • • •

-Church of the United Brethren in Christ (U.B.
+The Church of the United Brethren in Christ (U.B.
 Church) began sending an annual visiting committee to monitor its progress.
-School provided young men and women in the U.B.
+The school provided young men and women in the U.B.
 Church with educational opportunities closer to home than denominational colleges in Ohio and Pennsylvania.

 1884 • • •

-The Virginia Conference of the U.B.
-Church voted to purchase Shenandoah Seminary from its private owners and re-chartered it as Shenandoah Institute.
+On June 13, Judge William McLaughlin, 13th Judicial Circuit of Virginia, certifies the charter making the Virginia Annual Conference of the Church of the United Brethren in Christ owners of the institution.
+The institution was re-chartered as the Shenandoah Institute.
 The United Brethren of Christ Church became the Evangelical United Brethren Church and finally the United Methodist Church – Shenandoah University’s present-day affiliation – in the 1968 merger of the EUB Church and the National Methodist Church.

 1886-1893 • • •

 Shenandoah Institute experienced rapid growth in facilities, programs and student body.
-The addition of James H. Ruebush to the staff stimulated the growth of a strong music tradition.
+The addition of James H. Ruebush to the staff in 1887 stimulated the growth of a strong music tradition.

 1895 • • •